thepercentageguy/Gravelbox-classic/readme.md

 While i can't stop you from removing it, it'd be nice if you kept it.

 ---
-Anything you do with the repository is fine as long as it goes with the license.

----
 if i ever do decide to work on the game again, this repository **will not** be updated.
 The only time this will be updated is with pull requests that i think add good things.